railroadmedia/vuesora/docs/README.md

 ---

-To publish the package run the following NPM commands:
+To publish the package:

-`npm version patch` - If your Railenvironment Docker Container has your git information, this should make a commit with a version tag
+1. `npm version patch` - If your Railenvironment Docker Container has your git information, this should make a commit with a version tag

-Push the Vuesora repository and the subsequent tag that was created
+2. Push the Vuesora repository and the subsequent tag that was created

-`npm publish`
+3. `npm publish`

-Move into application directory
+4. Move into application directory

-`npm install --save vuesora` - This will update the applications package.json with the newest version of Vuesora
+5. `npm install --save vuesora` - This will update the applications package.json with the newest version of Vuesora

-`npm run prod` - You are now ready to deploy
+6. `npm run prod` - You are now ready to deploy

 ### Symlinking Bladesora

-If you are trying to build out views for an application and you get a laravel error saying a bladesora view cannot be found, you likely don't have the most recent version installed.
-Since that version changes constantly, for local development it's best to set up a symbolic link between the projects.
+Bladesora is a library of shared blade templates for Musora applications.
+They are static components without any javascript logic.
+Bladesora helps keeps the applications DRY by keeping the same directives used across all applications in a central repository.
 Creating a symbolic link with a PHP package should be done with the Railenvironment CLI

 `r symlink bladesora pianote`

+_Note that at the time of writing this.
+Bladesora is still an integral part of the application logic, but there are plans to deprecate it in the future._

 ### Publishing Bladesora